mbict/storm/README.md

 * OnPostDelete
 * OnInit

-You can define the optional error type, if you return a error the current method save/delete/select will stop what is was dooing and return the error.
+If you return a error on a callback, the current method that triggered the event (save/delete/select) will stop what is was dooing and return the error.

-You can also define a function attribute to get the current transaction context.
+When you need the current working context (transaction or non transactional) you can define a the storm.Context type as first function attribute.

 Valid callback notations